peacefullatom/dev/backlog.md

 - add section about vs code hot keys
 - pull requests via cli
 - refactor navbar to be usable in different places
+- move the show css class to the bootstrap constants definition.

 # old